Starting Your Business

 Starting your business from your home can be a great way to grow with low overhead costs.
 However, there are a number of rules in place for home based businesses to ensure that they do not negatively impact the surrounding neighborhood.

 The City of Champaign does NOT require a business license for a majority of business types, although there are several that do require special approvals.
-Below is a link to the applications needed before starting one of these businesses.
+Below are links to the applications needed before starting one of these businesses.

 - Liquor Licenses